-This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents as part of the annual school district support plan development process3 to determine if changes need to be made to better serve the needs of the district's students.
-The superintendent, or his/her designee, shall select the composition of the review panel.
+This policy and the courses necessary for graduation shall be reviewed by staff, students, and parents as part of the annual school district strategic plan development process1 to determine if changes need to be made to better serve the needs of the district's students.
+The superintendent, or the superintendent's designee, shall select the composition of the review panel.

-Sufficient information relating to Smart Core and the district's graduation requirements shall be communicated to parents and students to ensure their informed understanding of each; this shall be accomplished through holding an informational meeting for parents, legal guardians, or persons standing in loco parentis to students enrolled in grades six through twelve (6-12) with the school counseler and may be accomplished through any or all of the additional following means:4
+Sufficient information relating to the district's graduation requirements shall be communicated to parents and students to ensure their informed understanding; this shall be accomplished through holding an informational meeting for parents, legal guardians, or persons standing in loco parentis to students enrolled in grades six through twelve (6-12) with the school counselor and may be accomplished through any or all of the additional following means:2

-- Inclusion in the student handbook of the Smart Core curriculum and graduation requirements; - Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.
+- Inclusion in the student handbook of the graduation requirements; - Discussion of the graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.

 Administrators, or their designees, shall train newly hired employees, required to be licensed as a condition of their employment, regarding this policy.
-The district's annual professional development shall include the training required by this paragraph.5
+The district's annual professional development shall include the training required by this paragraph.3